 Found a Kitten?
 Here’s what to do.

-To make an informed decision, answer the following questions or refer to this helpful flyer by The Kitten Lady.
-The flyer utilizes the CASA method (Condition, Age, Situation, Abilities) to assess the situation effectively.
+To help make the safest decision, answer the questions below or review this helpful flyer by The Kitten Lady.
+The flyer uses the CASA method, which stands for Condition, Age, Situation, and Abilities, to help assess what a kitten needs.

-In addition, you can follow the flowchart below to determine the best course of action for found kittens.
+You can also follow the flowchart below to determine the best next step for found kittens.

 Do the kittens appear ill or injured?